 REDUCTION IN PAY: All operations of RCS and staff compensation are contingent on funding.
 Consequently, staff may acquire increased compensation for a limited period of time and at the end of that time the amount of compensation is reduced.
-Increased workloads may be due to but not limited to the following examples: RCS may receive funding for a limited time and for particular projects that increase workloads; staff may be assigned extra work for extended periods when RCS is short-staffed; staff may offer to assume extra responsibilities for an extended time; etc. Staff affected may deserve increased workloads.
-However, when those funds are no longer available or when the workload decreases, staff may be subject to a reduction in pay.
+Increased workloads may be due to but not limited to the following examples: RCS may receive funding for a limited time and for particular projects that increase workloads; staff may be assigned extra work for extended periods when RCS is short-staffed; staff may offer to assume extra responsibilities for an extended time; etc. Staff affected may deserve increased pay for the duration of such projects or increased workloads; however, when those funds are no longer available or when the workload decreases, staff may be subject to a reduction in pay.